TutorialsAndroid/KAlertDialog/README.md

 And then call this method when you create drawable

       .confirmButtonColor(R.drawable.button_background) // you can change border and color of button

+And if you want to hide Title Text and Content Text of alert dialog

+	.setTitleText("Are you sure?") //just don't write this line if you want to hide title text .setContentText("Won't be able to recover this file!") // don't write this line if you want to hide content text

 **Change** the dialog style upon confirming：